 1.3.1.10.9 The time period after which the system will disconnect if there is no user activity (20 minutes for time-out).

 1.3.1.10.10 Additional technical limitations: It is the Bidder’s responsibility to read the guide for submitting bids using a digital tender box in advance in order to become familiar with the other limitations of the system.
-In addition, the Bidder has access to training materials designed to in submitting bids successfully.
+In addition, the Bidder has access to training materials designed for submitting bids successfully.

 1.3.1.10.11 For technical assistance in the event of a malfunction or question, contact the support center on Sunday–Thursday between 08:00–17:00 by email: moked@mail.gov.il or via the human chat: https://mygovchat.gov. il/icr/bot.aspx?l=3.